-The McGill Global Health Scholars – Graduate program supports McGill graduate students (Masters and PhD) conducting global health research internationally in a low or middle income country (LMIC) or in Northern Canada.
+The McGill Global Health Scholars – Graduate program supports McGill graduate students (Masters and PhD) conducting global health research internationally in a lower- or middle-income country (LMIC) or in Northern Canada.
 The research project submitted for funding consideration must be related to the student’s thesis or graduation requirements and must be conducted under the supervision of a McGill faculty member.
 During the academic year, Global Health Scholars benefit from a variety of training and networking opportunities organized by Global Health Programs (GHP).
-This includes the McGill Summer Institute in Infectious Diseases and Global Health, GHP’s annual Global Health Night and other events and opportunities.
+This includes the McGill Summer Institutes in Global Health, GHP’s annual Global Health Night and other events and opportunities.

 - Pre-Departure Training: Complete 8 weeks prior to travel